Healthy Homes Assessment Marewa

 Marewa Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of what’s inside the building but you must make sure there is somewhere for rain, surface as well as groundwater to move, and also stop it from getting inside.
-When it is about damp and water, it’s frequently the things you don’t notice that could be a huge problem and end up causing damage to your investment as well as harming the tenant’s health.
+Keeping your rental property safe from the effects of moisture isn’t just a matter of the inside of the building it is also about the outside.
+You must ensure there is somewhere for surface as well as groundwater to move, and prevent it from getting inside.
+When it concerns damp and moisture it is typically the things you don’t notice that can cause a lot of trouble and cause damage to your investment as well as affecting the tenant’s health.

-Rental properties require to be equipped with efficient drainage for the removal of the stormwater and surface waters and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a location to go and that it isn’t allowed to remain beneath buildings is an essential part of making sure your property is dry.
+Properties that are rented must be equipped with efficient drainage to eliminate rainwater, storm water, and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that water has a proper place to go, and that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your rental is enclosed between floorboards and ground, a ground water barrier must be installed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between floorboards and the ground, a ground water barrier must be constructed if it is reasonably practicable to do so.

-The ground-moisture barrier generally an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from getting into the home.
+The ground-moisture barrier generally a polythene sheet laid over the ground to prevent any moisture in the ground from getting into the home.
 It also helps prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection